kevtu2/imgui-calc/README.md

 - No support for square and square root functions
 - Some forms of invalid input (not including division by zero) are not handled
 - Quality of life features such as previous answer (ANS) button have not been implemented
-- Limited to rendering via DirectX11
+- Limited to rendering via DirectX11 (Windows only)
 - Currently limited to running in Visual Studio

 ## Getting Started